tcassanelli/pywpf/readme.md

 1. `period_final1`, `period_final2`, correspond to the best period found using the method.
 In an ascii file.
 2. Eigenvalues, in a `.npy` output format.
 3. Scalars (hyperdiagonal unitary vector times the eigenvector), in a `.npy` output format.
-4. MSTEV (Maximum Scalar Times EigenValue), which is the selected merit function for the analysis.
+4. `mstev` (Maximum Scalar Times EigenValue), which is the selected merit function for the analysis.
 Same output as before, `.npy`.